Board of Directors

 Marika Josephson is co-founder and brewer at Scratch Brewing Company, a farmhouse brewery that makes beer and food with ingredients sourced in Southern Illinois, most of which are from the brewery's working farm.
 Marika is also the author (along with Scratch's co-founders) of The Homebrewer's Almanac, a book on brewing with farmed and foraged ingredients, released fall 2016 from Countryman Press.
 Marika and co-owner Aaron Kleidon were semi-finalists for the 2020 James Beard Award for Outstanding Beer, Wine, or Spirits Producer.

-Kathryn Head, Secretary
+Kathryn Head-Lennox, Secretary

 Kathryn is a Southern Illinois native and her upbringing on the family’s homestead rooted her interest in provisional farming.
 Her BSN from University of Evansville was steeped in holistic nursing.
 Over time, Kathryn has become an advocate of Functional Medicine, which treats the underlying root cause of “dis-ease”, food being foundational.
 Synchronicity manifested in Kathryn’s life when her food/farm co-housing was realized upon her move to a (nearly) “tiny house” on Countrysprout Organics Farm south of Carbondale.
 Not only does she enjoy a thriving neighbor relationship, she also makes a point to support the planting, picking, weeding and bouquet making aspects of the farm.
 Kathryn currently holds a position within the SIH Employee Wellness Program as a certified Nurse Coach and Health and Wellness Coach.
 She views the gap between education and action is best filled with coaching support empowering clients to transform from unconscious consumers to owning their own health.